-$^{^{(1)}}$ The Company's reserves are the same as the Group's other than the Capital Reserve, which is £161,207,000 (2014: £130,303,000), and the Revenue Reserve, which is £706,000 (2014: £4,034,000).
+(1) The Company's reserves are the same as the Group's other than the Capital Reserve, which is £190,777,000 (2015: £161,207,000), and the Revenue Reserve, which is £nil (2015: £706,000).
 The differences relate to the profit generated by the Company's subsidiary.

 Share premium.
-The Share Premium represents the difference between the nominal value of new Ordinary shares issued and the consideration the Company receives for these shares.
+The share premium represents the difference between the nominal value of new Ordinary shares issued and the consideration the Company receives for these shares.

 Capital redemption reserve.
-The Capital Redemption Reserve represents the nominal value of Ordinary shares bought back for cancellation since authority to do this was first obtained at a General Meeting in April 1999.
+The capital redemption reserve represents the nominal value of Ordinary shares bought back for cancellation since authority to do this was first obtained at a General Meeting in April 1999.

 Special reserve.
-The cost of any shares bought back for cancellation is deducted from the Special Reserve, which is a distributable reserve and was created from the Share Premium Account, also following a General Meeting in April 1999.
+The cost of any shares bought back for cancellation is deducted from the special reserve, which is a distributable reserve and was created from the share premium, also following a General Meeting in April 1999.